spideh-ahmadi/HiRa-GO/README.md

 - Sepideh Ahmadi — Idea, algorithm design, manuscript preparation
 - Dr. Javad Mohammadzadeh — Research supervision, co-author of the manuscript
-- Mr. Baghkhani — Code implementation and testing
+- Morteza Baghkhani — Code implementation and testing

 ## How to Run